 Having personally visited this library and talked to staff and patrons, I have no doubt that participation in the Small Libraries Create Smart Spaces project will impact and involve the community in substantial ways, and I look forward to hearing more from James Kennedy Public Library about it!

 Well, that wraps up part two of this virtual road trip, but we have many more libraries to go.
-Join us in the next edition as we venture further east to Pennsylvania, New York and New Hampshire!
+Join us on our next stops in Pennsylvania, New York and New Hampshire!

 Small Libraries Create Smart Spaces

 Fifteen small U.S. public libraries were selected to participate in the Small Libraries Create Smart Spaces project.
 The selected libraries are: